LinJiarui/linjiarui.github.io/_pages/en/cv.md

 ## Honors&Awards
 ### Research
+* Dec, 2024, Grand Prize of 2024 Science and Technology Award of the Yellow River Conservancy Commission (rank 4/20)
 * Mar, 2024, Second Prize of the 2023 China Construction Science and Technology Award (rank 3/12)
 * Sept, 2023, Winner in the Category of Professional Research of 2023 buildingSMART openBIM Awards
 * Jan, 2022, First Prize of the 2021 Science and Technology Award of the China Graphics Society (rank 5/14)